fnaumenko/isChIP/README.md

 Default: `SE`

 `-s|--bscore <int>`<br>
-specifies the index of the field in *template* which is used to score each binding event (in terms of binding efficiency, see [Template](#template)).<br>
+specifies the 1-based index of the field in *template* which is used to score each binding event (in terms of binding efficiency, see [Template](#template)).<br>
+Setting index to 0 leads to ignoring the specified scores: all binding events will be simulated with maximum efficiency.<br>
 *Note:* specifying a field containing a string (name) or a missing field will result in zero efficiency without any warning.<br>
-Setting the value to 0 leads to ignoring the specified scores: all binding events will be simulated with maximum efficiency.<br>
-In control mode is ignored.<br>
+In *control* mode is ignored.<br>
-Range: 4-12 (except zero value)<br>
+Range: 4-12 (except for the zero value)<br>
 Default: 5

 `-P|--threads <int>`<br>